mykle1/Hello-Lucy/README.md

 ## Works immediately with these modules after replacing module.js files

 * clock           (default module)
+* MMM-AfterShip   (Track all your deliveries in one module)
 * MMM-Alarm-Clock (I use this with alert module disabled and click button)
 * MMM-Cocktails   (How to make all kinds of mixed drinks)
 * MMM-EARTH       (Realtime images of Earth from 1,000,000 miles away)
-* MMM-EasyPix     (necessary for animated graphic and sound response)
+* MMM-EasyPix     (Necessary for animated graphic and sound response)
+* MMM-Events      (Concerts, Sports, Theatre, comning to your city)
 * MMM-EyeCandy    (Pretty damn cool)
+* MMM-JEOPARDY    (The widely popular gameshow on your mirror)
 * MMM-LICE        (Live International Currency Exchange)
 * MMM-Lottery     (Random Lottery Numbers)
 * MMM-Lunartic    (Lunar information and graphics)